ashoni/FindingVehicles/README.md

 In the code, the pipeline can be found in In[30].

-Since the windows search are has strict limitations, it gives almost 0 false positives.
+Since the windows search has strict limitations, it gives almost 0 false positives.

 ### Video Implementation